 Sue Bennett helps clients to deliver commercial development and investment projects.
-As a partner in our commercial development and investment team, she has built up a diverse commercial real estate experience, but primarily works to bring developments through their life cycle.
+As a consultant in our commercial development and investment team, she has built up a diverse commercial real estate experience, but primarily works to bring developments through their life cycle.
 New scheme development, or redevelopment of an existing real estate scheme, is a major undertaking.

 Sue works closely alongside her developer clients, whether the site is industrial, retail or office-led, to effectively acquire sites, put in place funding, set up joint ventures and devise profit sharing arrangements, act on pre-lettings and even ultimate disposal.
 Her work also extends to institutional investors and private property companies, acting on real estate deals with a strategic aspect, whether that be an acquisition, disposal or re-gearing.